InteractiveAdvertisingBureau/openvv/README.md

 1. Instantiate an OVVAsset object and pass it a unique identifier.
 2. Registers OVVAsset.as as an event listener to VPAID events fired by the creative using **initEventsWiring** function passing the EventDispatcher that Fires IVPAID events.
-3. Call **addJavaScriptResourceOnEvent** function with the VPAID event name upon the JavaScript tag should be renderd and the JavaScript tag url.
+3. Call **addJavaScriptResourceOnEvent** function with the VPAID event name upon the JavaScript tag should be rendered and the JavaScript tag url.

 Code snippet:
 <pre>